Agreements, Terms & Conditions

 To check the First and Last Name values on your Linux Foundation ID, login to identity.linuxfoundation.org and cick on the Edit tab if you need to make any changes.
 Make sure these values do not change before you've completed your Exam.

-Any current, non-expired government ID that has the photo and full name of Candidate may be used for identity verification.
+Any current, non-expired government ID containing Candidate’s photo and full name of Candidate in Latin alphabet may be used for identity verification.
 Examples of acceptable forms of government-issued photo ID include, but are not limited to:

 - government-issued driver's license/permit